zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 Microkernel objects, such as semaphores, mailboxes, or tasks, can usually be defined as a public object or a private object.

-* A *public object* is one that is available for general use by all parts of the application.
+* A :dfn:`public object` is one that is available for general use by all parts of the application.
 Any code that includes :file:`zephyr.h` can interact with the object by referencing the object's name.

-* A *private object* is one that is intended for use only by a specific part of the application, such as a single device driver or subsystem.
+* A :dfn:`private object` is one that is intended for use only by a specific part of the application, such as a single device driver or subsystem.
   The object's name is visible only to code within the file where the object is defined, hiding it from general use unless the code which defined the